mna/0value/posts/A PEG parser generator for Go.md

 By default, the receiver variable is named `c`, but that is configurable via a command-line flag.
 The `position` type gives the current position in the parser with `line`, `col` and `offset` fields (the first two are 1-based, `col` being a count of runes since the beginning of the line, and `offset` is a 0-based count of bytes since the start of the data).
 The `text` field is the slice of matching bytes in the current expression.
 This is a slice of the original source text, so it should not be modified.

 A labeled expression, where an identifier is followed by `:` before an expression (like `first` and `rest` in the calculator grammar above), is a variable that "captures" the value of the associated expression, and makes that value available in the corresponding code block.
 It is converted to an argument (an empty interface) in the generated method for the code block.
-By default, the value of an expression is a slice of bytes, but if the expression is a sequence or a `*` or `+` repeating expression, then the value is a `[]interface{}` of the corresponding length.
+By default, the value of an expression is a slice of bytes, but if the expression is a sequence or a `*` or `+` repeating expression, then the value in the `interface{}` will be a `[]interface{}` of the corresponding length.
 Of course all this can be overridden with a code block that returns something else (often an [abstract syntax tree - AST][ast] - node).

 ## Looks like Go, outputs Go

-Although the features and syntax were based on the javascript project [PEG.js][pegjs], `pigeon` is made for Go and it shows.
+Although the features and syntax were inspired by the javascript project [PEG.js][pegjs], `pigeon` is made for Go and it shows.
 The identifiers, string and character literals and comments all follow the same rules as in the Go language, and Go's keywords and predeclared identifiers are disallowed as PEG labels.
 Also, thanks to Go's great Unicode support, `pigeon` fully supports Unicode code points.
 The grammars and source text must be UTF-8-encoded text, and it is easy to match against specific Unicode values or classes of values.

 ```
 // this is a single-line comment